Fully quantum fluctuation theorems: A quantum fluctuation theorem

 \subsection{Unbounded $H_E$}

 The requirement of perfect control, i.e., that $V$ satisfies (\ref{PerfectControlTimeRev}) puts rather stringent conditions on the properties of $H_E$.
-To see this, let us assume that $H_E$ has a pure point spectrum corresponding to the complete orthonormal basis $\{|n\rangle\}_{n}$ with corresponding energy eigenvalues $E_n$.
+To see this, let us assume that $H_E$ has a pure point spectrum corresponding to the orthonormal eigenvectors $\{|n\rangle\}_{n}$ with respect to the energy eigenvalues $E_n$.
 Let us furthermore assume that $\mathcal{H}_{S'}$ is finite-dimensional.
 Here we shall see that for generic choices of initial and final Hamiltonians $H^{i}_{S'}$ and $H^{f}_{S'}$, the perfect control implies that the spectrum of $H_E$ must be unbounded from both above and below.